-What is the difference between digital experience and CMS?Siw Grinaker on
+What is the difference between digital experiences and CMS?Siw Grinaker on

 What is a digital experience?

 From your ecommerce shop and landing page to your company website and chatbots, a digital experience encompasses all the ways your customers and team engage with your digital content.
-Created and managed using a CMS, these digital experiences form an important part of the customer experience, affecting how people shop, browse, and connect with your business – both online and offline.
+Created and managed using a CMS, digital experiences form an important part of the customer journey—affecting how people shop, browse, and connect with your business—both online and offline.

 Remind me again: What’s a CMS?

-In other words, if a digital experience is the end-user solution, a CMS is the toolbox that lets you build it in the first place, and keep iterating without a hitch for years to come.
+In other words, if digital experiences are the end-user solution, a CMS is the toolbox that lets you build it in the first place, and keep iterating without a hitch for years to come.